hashesDAO/docs/articles.md

 ---
-order: 7
+order: 6
 icon: book
 ---

-# Long-form Articles
+# Long-Form Articles

 Articles written by DAO members that further explicate key features, functions, and resources of the DAO.